Almond Flour Keto Scones (Gluten-free)

 To thaw frozen scones, bring on a wire rack the day before and thaw at room temperature.

-You can rewarm the scones by slicing them in half and bring them into a bread toaster.
+You can rewarm the scones by slicing them in half and bringing them into a bread toaster.

 If you have some food allergy and you can’t use some of the ingredients listed in this recipe.
 There are options for you.